Serhiy Tihipko: Ukrainian presidential election, 2014

 Tihipko is a self-nominated candidate for President of Ukraine in the 2014 presidential election.
 Of the 23 presidential candidates, Tihipko has declared the biggest income to the Ukrainian election Committee.
-He had an income of about UAH 263 million in 2013.
+He had an income of about ₴263 million in 2013.
 According to the first poll published after Vitali Klitschko withdrew from the presidential race, as of 31 March Tihipko was running second at 17.9%, behind Petro Poroshenko (38.3%).

 On 29 March a Party of Regions convention supported Mykhailo Dobkin's nomination as a presidential candidate.
 On 7 April 2014 the political council of the party expelled Tihipko from the party.
 He then accused that the party had "been turned into a branch of a specific financial and industrial group, a private enterprise".

-On 23 April 2014 Tihipko announced that (the party) Strong Ukraine would be re-established and that its 2012 merger with Party of Regions had been "a mistake".
+On 23 April 2014 Tihipko announced that the Strong Ukraine party would be re-established and that its 2012 merger with Party of Regions had been "a mistake".
 On 5 August 2014 he was re-elected party leader of Strong Ukraine.

 In the 2014 Ukrainian presidential election he received 5.23% of the vote, ranking 5th among all candidates.
 He did do better than Dobkin, who gained 3.03%.